njz3/vJoyIOFeederWithFFB/FAQ.md

 - Nebula Model2 and Teknoparrot: use OutputBlaster Plugin from Boomslangnz https://github.com/Boomslangnz/OutputBlaster then use either MAME output system or network output system.

-For Dayonta model 2 you must use SailorSat lua script to enable outputs.
+- For Daytona (Saturn Adds) on model 2 you must use SailorSat's lua script to enable outputs.
+Thanks to her amazing work.
--

 - For supermodel (model 3), use `-wide-screen -no-throttle -show-fps -input-system=dinput -outputs=win`

 ## Per game help/hints: